CDCgov/prime-reportstream/prime-router/docs/proposals/0006-email-notification/0006-email-notification.md

 ## Proposal

 The EmailService will run as a HTTP triggered service presenting a REST-ful API to manage EmailSchedules.
 It will have capabilities to LIST, CREATE, DELETE, and UPDATE EmailSchedules.
-When an EmailSchedule is created, the EmailService will programatically create and launch a time-trigger based Azure function based on the 'schedule' element within the supplied message for building the desired email and notifying SendGrid.
-For 'send-immediate' messages, no function will be created - but the email will be sent.
+When an EmailSchedule is created, the EmailServiceEngine a time-trigger based Azure function will wake up and based on the 'schedule' element within the supplied message for building the desired email will notifying SendGrid.

 The email service will store its relevant data within the Postgres database, with the exception of templates which will be maintained on the SendGrid site (with references to them in Postgres).